Spartan-71/Lumen/README.md

-# Perplexity-clone
+# Lumen
-Perplexity Fine-Tuned Llama 3 / gemini-flash !
+A Perplexity clone that runs locally.